-- Fit the LCD module to LCD on the RSK, so it lies above JA1.
-Ensure all the pins of the connector are correctly inserted in the socket. - Connect the E10A debugger to the USB port on your computer. - Connect the E10A debugger to the target hardware ensuring that it is plugged into the connector marked E10A. - An external power to the board can be turned on now.
+- Fit the LCD module to LCD on the RSK.
+Ensure all the pins of the connector are correctly inserted in the socket. - Connect the E10A debugger to the USB port on your computer. - Connect the E10A debugger to the target hardware ensuring that it is plugged into the connector marked E10A. - An external power (12V regulated, centre positive) to the board can be turned on now.